-Any squad for any WL event that is not a multi-sport event, or WL event that is a qualifier for a multi-sport event, shall have at least 85% (in all cases rounded downwards) of the playing squad qualifying by holding a passport of the country concerned.
+Any squad for any WL event that is not a multi-sport event, or WL event that is a qualifier for a multi-sport event, shall have at least 85% (in all cases rounded downwards) of the playing squad qualifying by holding a valid passport of the country concerned throughout the competition dates for which it is being submitted.
 Qualification by other than possessing a passport for the country concerned will be limited to 15% of the playing squad (in all cases rounded upwards).